How to Market Your e-commerce Store Through YouTube

 Lean into the following tactics to maximize views on viewer-generated brand videos.

-As previously mentioned, unboxing is a popular tactic to drum up interest in your videos.
+Unboxing is a popular tactic to drum up interest in your videos.
 If you find a fan who is so passionate about your brand and they happen to also create positive videos about your products, don’t hesitate to harness this reach.

 Make sure that any unboxing videos feature your product being used in action.
 Viewers want to see how and when to use your product through the video as they are using it as a learning tool in their purchasing decision.